PurgatoryMP/SpriteSheetCreator/ReadMe.txt

-#Requirements:
+### Description:
+This tool is for creating sprite sheets from image sequences.

+### Requirements:
 -Python 3.7 or higher.
 -Pillow
 -QT5

-#Description:

-This tool creates a sprite sheet using a sequence of images.

-#Notes:
+### Build Notes:

+1. First you must run \SpriteSheetCreator\sprite_sheet_creator\venv\Scripts\activate.bat
-In project explorer right click the main.py file and choose open in terminal.
+2. In project explorer right click the main.py file and choose open in terminal.

-First you must run \SpriteSheetCreator\sprite_sheet_creator\venv\Scripts\activate.bat
+3. Because pycharm uses a virtual environment you will need to include hidden imports for Pillow.
 Using Pyinstaller to build the .exe use the following command.

-Because pycharm uses a virtual environment you will need to include these hidden imports.

-pyinstaller --onefile --paths=.\venv\ --hidden-import=PIL --hidden-import=Pillow --windowed -w "main.py"
+`pyinstaller --onefile --paths=.\venv\ --windowed --hidden-import=PIL --hidden-import=Pillow --add-data "Assets;Assets" main.py
+`
 This will generate a main.exe file in the dist directory.